ElVit/hassio-addons/samba-mod/README.md

 A simple Add-on which sets up a samba server.
 It allows you to share files in your local network over the SMB protocol.

-This addon is for advanced user and requires knowledge how to write a [smb.conf][smb-conf] file.
+This addon is for advanced users and requires knowledge of how to write a [smb.conf][smb-conf] file.

 [smb-conf]: https://www.samba.org/samba/docs/current/man-html/smb.conf.5.html
 [repository]: https://github.com/elvit/hassio-addons